open-telemetry/opentelemetry-js/packages/opentelemetry-context-async-hooks/README.md

 This package provides two [`ContextManager`](https://open-telemetry.github.io/opentelemetry-js-api/interfaces/contextmanager.html) implementations built on APIs from Node.js's [`async_hooks`][async-hooks-doc] module.
 If you're looking for a `ContextManager` to use in browser environments, consider [opentelemetry-context-zone](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-context-zone) or [opentelemetry-context-zone-peer-dep](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-context-zone-peer-dep).

-An introduction to the `ContextManager` interface and the problem it solves can be found [here](https://github.com/open-telemetry/opentelemetry-js-api/blob/main/docs/context.md).
+The definition of the `ContextManager` interface and the problem it solves can be found [here](def-context-manager).
-The definition and why they exist is available on [the document for context manager][def-context-manager].

 ## API